jameswangz/github-shared-repository/README.markdown

 ## Schedule the trigger script
-If you specify the :only_once value of :running_options as false, just run it in the backend(nohup ./jenkins_trigger.rb &) it should work properly, on the other hand, you need to create another Jenkins job and configure it run periodally, what's the job do is just run the trigger script.
+If you specify the :only_once value of :running_options as false, just run it in the backend(nohup ./jenkins_trigger.rb &) it should work properly, on the other hand, you need to create another Jenkins job and configure it run periodically, what's the job do is just run the trigger script.

 ## Verify all features